PSN provides LGBTQ+ Youth Services

 - Attend a LGBTQ leadership retreat in June after Halton Pride – This is a celebratory weekend where we talk about what we have accomplished, and provide feedback on how to make it better for next year.

-Halton Region Trans/Gender Youth Services
+Halton Region Trans / Gender-Diverse Youth Services

 ConnecTions has three separate groups which all run concurrently.
 There is a parent/caregiver group, children’s play group, and youth group which all run in different rooms in the same building from 5:00-8:00pm.
-The parents and youth groups have facilitated discussions on various topics, guest speakers, and workshops throughout the year based on the groups interested and needs.
+The parents and youth groups have facilitated discussions on various topics, guest speakers, and workshops throughout the year based on the group interests and needs.
 The kids group does different games and crafts, and will engage in discussions in age appropriate ways.
 Occasionally all three groups will come together for special events such as Trans Pride for Halton Pride week, which happens the first week of June.

 ConnecTions has been running since December 2014.
 It has fostered a very unique and special community.
 We have heard overwhelmingly positive feedback from families, youth, and children that have attended this program.
 ConnecTions offers a space to meet other youth, parents, and/or families that are going through similar and different experiences related to transitioning.